MalbertRogers/git-novice/_episodes/02-setup.md

 another Git host server
 after this lesson will include this information.

-For this lesson, we will be interacting with [GitHub](https://github.com/) and so the email address used should be the same as the one used when setting up your GitHub account.
-If you are concerned about privacy, please review [GitHub's instructions for keeping your email address private][git-privacy].
+For this lesson, we will be interacting with [GitLab](https://gitlab.com/) and so the email address used should be the same as the one used when setting up your GitLab account.

 >## Keeping your email private
 >
->If you elect to use a private email address with GitHub, then use that same email address for the `user.email` value, e.g. `username@users.noreply.github.com` replacing `username` with your GitHub one.
+>If you elect to use a private email address with GitLab, then use that same email address for the `user.email` value, e.g. `username@users.noreply.gitlab.com` replacing `username` with your GitLab one.
 {: .callout}